Gabriel-Huang/SUTD_SecondHandGoods_Platform/README.md

 ```
 virtualenv $environment_name
 ```
-activate the virtual environment by
+source the virtual environment by
 ```
 activate path/to/env/folder/bin/activate
 ```